hcl14/AutoPhrase/README.md

 Pos tagging took 68 minutes and 40 seconds
 ```

-All the preparations of temporary files are very inefficient and done in bash which involves creation of meny copies of the data.
+All the preparations of temporary files are very inefficient and done in bash which involves creation of many copies of the data.
 My goal was to show it's working.<br>

 `wc -l` shows different length of `case_tokenized_train.txt` and `raw_tokenized_train.txt`, this might lead to errors, don't know why it is so at the moment.
 You may want to just check `tokenize_raw.sh` to understand what's going on and what files are prepared, and write your own less costy implementation in, say, Python.<br>